The term “Randomization” is really a misnomer in the world of fiber optics.

 What Randomization Will Not Do

-Randomization cannot compensate for differences in intensity from lamp to lamp.
+While randomization does improve non uniform lamp output, Randomization cannot compensate for differences in intensity from lamp to lamp.
 Randomization can only help make the output uniform.

-Furthermore, if the source is extremely non uniform, randomizing the fiber will improve the output, but may not eliminate non-uniformity.
-If the lamp or source creates a very small concentrated spot of energy, with rapid intensity fall off from the center, and that energy is projected on to a relatively large area of fibers, a small number of fibers will transmit the bulk of the energy.
-Should a concentration of these few fibers fall in the same region of the output, a non-uniform result may still occur, in spite of any effort to randomize.
-This is especially true when transmitting energy generated from large arc discharge lamps, where a plasma effect moves the bright spot around.
+If the lamp or source creates a very concentrated spot of energy with rapid intensity fall off from the center, and that energy is projected on to a relatively small area of fibers, a small number of fibers will transmit the bulk of the energy (and whatever non-uniformity exists within the focal spot).
+(To minimize this condition… size the bundle to match the focal spot.)

-Randomization requires two criteria: a minimum length of fiber to perform the process, and added space inside the sheathing to contain the resulting increase in diameter.
+Randomization requires two criteria: a minimum length of fiber to perform the process and added space inside the sheathing to contain the resulting increase in diameter.

-Sheathing ID may increase.
+Sheathing ID May Increase

 Additionally, an increase in cross section diameter increases the bend radius.
 Even if the fiber has plenty of room inside the sheathing, randomizing will make the bundle stiff (and more bend resistant) along the section where randomization is done.
 Most manufacturers try to randomize within the mechanical housing (if there is one), avoiding the need to change sheathing ID while keeping the bundle flexible.

-Minimum length is required.
+Minimum Length is Required

 Because the randomization process crisscrosses fibers, the technician must exert care to realign the fibers in the input (or output) ferrule.
 If the fibers are bonded and polished while still crisscrossed, a skew condition will result.
-To be safe, try to specify the common end with 8″ (400mm) length from input ferrule to the opposite end or junction point (for furcated assemblies).
+To be safe, try to specify the common end with at least 8″ (400mm) length from input ferrule to the opposite end or junction point (for furcated assemblies).